-- A.1.
-23 CFR Part 450.316 Interested parties, participation and consultation §450.316 interested parties, participation and consultation - (a) The MPO shall develop and use a documented participation plan that defines a process for providing citizens, affected public agencies, representatives of public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of disabled and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
+A.1.
+23 CFR Part 450.316 Interested parties, participation and consultation §450.316 interested parties, participation and consultation

+(a) The MPO shall develop and use a documented participation plan that defines a process for providing citizens, affected public agencies, representatives of public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of public transportation, representatives of users of public transportation, representation facilities, representatives of disabled and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.